kcp18/browserhistory/README.md

 # BrowserHistory Module
----

-browserhistory is a simple Python module that extracts browsers's history from a user's local computer.
-It supports following browsers: Firefox, Google Chrome, and Safari.
-It supports the OS Platforms: Linux, MacOS, and Windows.
+browserhistory is a simple Python module that extracts browsers's history from a user's local computer and writes the data to csv files.

+Platforms: Linux, MacOS, and Windows.
+Suported Browsers: Firefox, Google Chrome, and Safari.

 ## Installation
 ```sh